Structure formation in a mixed dark matter model with decaying sterile neutrino: the 3.5 keV X-ray line and the Galactic substructure: Discussion and conclusion

-The nature of dark matter particles can be studied also from particle physics point of view.
-We interpret the X-ray 3.5 keV line as the decay signal of sterile neutrino that was non-resonantly produced in the early Universe.
-The interpretation actually suggests a larger mixing angle of sterile neutrino than in the case with resonantly produced sterile neutrino\,\cite{Abazajian2014}.
+The nature of dark matter particles can be studied also from a particle-physics point of view.
+We interpret the X-ray 3.5 keV line as the decay signal of the sterile neutrino that is non-resonantly produced in the early Universe.
+This interpretation actually suggests a larger mixing angle than in the case with resonantly produced sterile neutrino\,\cite{Abazajian2014, 2015arXiv151204544B, 2015arXiv151204548H}.
 Thus we can test our model, in principle, by measuring the mixing angle in some other way.
-One of the tests is pulsar kick\,\cite{Kusenko2008}.
+One of the tests is pulsar kicks\,\cite{Kusenko2008}.
 It is observed that some pulsars have large bulk velocities directed along their spin.
-Sterile neutrino can cause this pulsar kick, because anisotropically produced active neutrinos in the presence of magnetic field are converted to sterile neutrinos that escape from pulsar without washing out the anisotropy.
+Sterile neutrino can cause this pulsar kick, because anisotropically produced active neutrinos in the presence of a magnetic field are converted to sterile neutrinos that escape from the pulsar without washing out the anisotropy.
 The recoil of the sterile neutrinos kicks the pulsar.
-When sterile neutrino has a few keV mass, the onset of kick is considerably delayed because it takes a long time for large lepton asymmetry to relax to zero through the mixing\,\cite{Kusenko2008, 2001PhRvD..64b3501A}.
-The delay time depends on the mass of sterile neutrino and mixing angle, and thus offers a way to placing constraints on these basic quantities (see figure 1 in ref.\,\cite{Kusenko2008}).
+When the sterile neutrino has a few keV mass, the onset of kick is considerably delayed because it takes a long time for large lepton asymmetry, which prevents the active-sterile conversion, to relax to zero through mixing\,\cite{Kusenko2008, 2001PhRvD..64b3501A}.
+The delay time depends on the mass of sterile neutrino and the mixing angle, and thus offers a way to place constraints on these basic quantities (see figure 1 in ref.\,\cite{Kusenko2008}).

-Our MDM models successfully explain an anomalous X-ray line at $E_\gamma \simeq 3.5\,{\rm keV}$ and the nonlinear simulations for our MDM models show that the CVF and the radial distribution of satellites are compatible with observations.
-Constraints from the observation of Lyman-$\alpha$ forests allow these models since the linear matter power spectra in these models shows mild suppression at the subgalactic scale.
-Further studies are warranted to test the validity of the MDM models using future observations.
+\acknowledgments A.H. thanks the Yukawa Institute for Theoretical Physics at Kyoto University, where this work was initiated during the YITP-W-13-07 on ``Summer School on Astronomy \& Astrophysics 2013''.
+A.H. is supported by Advanced Leading Graduate Course for Photon Science (ALPS) in the University of Tokyo.
+A.K. thanks Kevork Abazajian, Alexander Kusenko, and Hai-bo Yu for useful discussion.
+We also thank Naoki Yoshida, Shunsaku Horiuchi, and the referees for reading manuscript carefully and giving fruitful suggestions.
+Numerical computations were carried out on Cray XC30 at Center for Computational Astrophysics, National Astronomical Observatory of Japan and on SR16000 at YITP in Kyoto University.